Temasek Cares: 2010/2011

-2009/2010
+In 2010/2011, Temasek Cares committed grants of S$3.07 million in total to support 3,000 direct beneficiaries through 15 programmes, of which 11 were new or pilot programmes.

+2009

 Temasek Cares CLG Ltd was founded in 2009 through a grant of S$100 million to the Temasek Trust, an initial endowment gift to fund Singapore community programmes.
-An additional endowment of $70 million - renamed as the Ee Peng Liang Endowment and the Balaji Sadasivan Endowment - was received on its first anniversary.
+An additional endowment of $70 million –renamed as the Ee Peng Liang Endowment and the Balaji Sadasivan Endowment –was received on its first anniversary.
 The S$35 million Ee Peng Liang Endowment is designated for building the capability of the special needs sector.

-The S$35 million Balaji Sadasivan Endowment is focused on building the capability of the intermediate and long-term care sector to meet the needs of an ageing population.
-Supported programmes include study awards for nurses and therapists, as well as those that help the elderly to age in place.